Larisa Bogoraz: Biography

 Daniel was released in 1970, while Bogoraz was still in Siberia.
 Their marriage did not survive much longer, and they soon divorced.
 However, soon after her release, Bogoraz resumed her resistance of the Soviet regime.
 She signed many public appeals to the authorities.
 She co-wrote an underground book, Memory, which detailed Stalin's terror and was subsequently published overseas.
 She also contributed to the underground publication A Chronicle of Current Events.
 In 1975, she wrote a letter to Yuri Andropov, who was the head of the KGB at the time, requesting that he open the organization's archives.

 Bogoraz later married Anatoly Marchenko, another prominent dissident.
 Together, they co-wrote a number of appeals.
 Marchenko was arrested in 1980, and unlike Daniel, did not survive his sentence.
 Bogoraz launched a campaign in 1986 to have all political prisoners freed.
 The campaign was successful, as the following year, General Secretary Mikhail Gorbachev began releasing them.
 This came too late for Marchenko, who died as a result of a hunger strike shortly before the initial release.

 In 1987, she tried to initiate a campaign for amnesty for political prisoners.

 In 1989, Bogoraz joined, and subsequently became chairwoman of, the newly re-founded Moscow Helsinki Group.
 She acted as a bridge between the old guard of dissidents, and the new generation that were arising as the Soviet Union dissolved.

 After the demise of the Soviet Union, Bogoraz continued her activism, visiting prisoners and holding seminars on the defense of human rights.
 She also became chairwoman of the Seminar on Human Rights, a joint Russian-American nongovernmental organization.
 She resigned from the latter in 1996, but continued to exert influence in human rights circles up until her death.

 Not long before her death, she issued an open letter condemning both the 1999 NATO bombing of Yugoslavia and the 2003 Iraq War.
 She died in Moscow on April 6, 2004, aged 74, after a series of strokes.

 Other

 Bogoraz is mentioned in the song Ilyich (in Russian) by Yuliy Kim, available at several sites.
-That song is about reaction of Brezhnev on the demonstration catches the spirit of the epoch of Brezhnev stagnation, although at the time of writing of the song, the text of the letter of Andropov to Central Committee was not available.
+That song is about the reaction of Brezhnev to the demonstration, and catches the spirit of the epoch of Brezhnev stagnation, although at the time of writing of the song, the text of the letter of Andropov to Central Committee was not available.